sciZer0/7/v/README.md

 * extremely-sustainable
 * extremely-efficient

-and also, additionally, is able of other unbelievably-great things, impossible for regular blockchains.
+and also, additionally, is able of other, unbelievably-great things, impossible for regular blockchains.